CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 # Victory Levels

 - Victory levels from physical attacks can be reduced equal to the amount of STR a character has per combat.
 If STR is negative, the level of physical injury is increased by 1.
-- Victory levels from non-physical (i.e. mental or spiritual) attacks can be reduced equal to the amount of INT a character has per combat.
+- Victory levels from mental or spiritual attacks can be reduced equal to the amount of INT a character has per combat.
 If INT is negative, the level of mental/spiritual injury is increased by 1.
 - Injuries can be reduced by physical/mental/spiritual defense.
 - A character is rendered Incapacitated once they've taken a summed 5 or above injury dice.
 - Any lower victory level outcome can be achieved.

 ## Dice Removal

-Whenever you are removing dice from a dice pool (often done after taking an injury), always remove the lowest sided dice first.
+Whenever you are removing dice from an already rolled dice pool (often done after taking an injury), always remove the lowest sided dice first.
 For instance, d4 dice are always removed first, then d6, and so on.

 ### Keep your Combat Rolls!